0xDones/tfgen/README.md

 - Builtin functionallity to provide the remote state key dynamically
 - YAML file configuration
 - Templates are parsed using `Go templates`
+- Support for a config directory containing templates and YAML configuration

 ## Getting Started